NateEag/next-vcs/readme.md

-Similarly, it has support for sparse checkouts, but as far as I know it's a bolted on feature that doesn't have a good UI (see for instance this thread, where the basic use case takes Apen Warr to provide correct answer: https://stackoverflow.com/a/4909267/1128957), and it probably doesn't supply all the features people want (e.g. ACL on subdirectories).
+Similarly, it has support for sparse checkouts, but as far as I know it's a bolted on feature that doesn't have a good UI (see for instance this thread, where the basic use case takes apenwarr to provide correct answer: https://stackoverflow.com/a/4909267/1128957), and it probably doesn't supply all the features people want (e.g. ACL on subdirectories).